Species: Dipteryx odorata

 Shipping and Delivery

 Cumaru hardwood (Brazilian teak), is very heavy decking lumber.
-Shipping this lumber requires special attention to engineer every crate according to the specifications of the shipment so that the hardwood lumber arrives in excellent condition.
+Shipping Cumaru decking requires special attention to engineer every crate according to the specifications of the shipment so that the hardwood lumber arrives in excellent condition.
 Receiving damaged lumber is inconvenient, costly and will delay completion of your deck project.
 Brazilian Wood Depot takes special care to properly crate shipments of Cumaru wood to ensure delivery of your lumber in excellent condition.

 Brazilian Wood Depot is ideally located to receive hardwood lumber shipments through the most cost effective ports when shipping from Brazil.
 In Georgia, we also enjoy some of the lowest overhead costs in the nation and “right to work” wages.
 In addition, our lumber crating prevents against damage to the Cumaru hardwood shipments.
 No damage and no damage claims, plus our large number of shipments earns us the best shipping rates available.
 All of these cost saving factors enable us to ship Cumaru decking everywhere in the United States from our own stock in Atlanta, Georgia at the best prices.
 Our sales continue to expand with consumers’ growing awareness of the attributes of our naturally beautiful hardwood deck lumber.
 Call us for current prices.